 Whether you want to adopt a block or a slender golden retriever, you will have a dog with all the qualities of the Golden retriever.

 Perhaps the only difference is that the block head has longer fur, meaning he needs frequent grooming than the slender type with shorter fur on his coat.

 He needs to maintain a certain weight and behavior, look a certain way, and be in good health always.

 Unless you want to participate in show events, simply pick the one that looks good to you.
 You will never go wrong.

-Sable M. is a canine chef, professional pet blogger, and proud owner of two male dogs.
+Sable McNeil is a canine chef, professional pet blogger, and proud owner of two male dogs.
 I have been an animal lover all my life, with dogs holding a special place in my heart.
 Initially, I created this blog to share recipes, tips, and any relevant information on healthy homemade dog treats.
 But because of my unrelenting passion to make a difference in the world of dogs, I have expanded the blog’s scope to include the best information and recommendations about everything dog lovers need to know about their canine friends’ health and wellbeing.
 My mission now is to find the most helpful content on anything related to dogs and share it with fellow hardworking hound lovers.
 While everything I share is in line with the latest evidence-based veterinarian health guidelines, nothing should be construed as veterinary advice.
 Please contact your vet in all matters regarding your Fido’s health.